chaplukim/data_mining_GOG_web_scrapper/README.md

 <python3 main.py -p free> -> scrapes through all the free games and writes them to the screen

+<python3 main.py -p free -d yes> -> scrapes through all the free games and writes them to the screen, create the database schema regardless

 ## Repository Prerequisites

 ### **Python Libraries**
 To Scrap the site, we had to use several external libraries, such as bs4 and Selenium.
 You can find all the required libraries in the added requirements.txt file.